otherJL0/icewatch/README.md

 - `--output-dir`: Directory to save the downloaded file (default: data)
 - `--verify`: Verify the downloaded file by attempting to read it
 - `--no-auto-find`: Disable auto-finding the latest link (use default URL instead)
+- `--extract-json`: Extract facilities data to JSON file after downloading
+- `--extract-from-file`: Extract facilities data to JSON from an existing Excel file

 ### Examples